Skip to main content

 Users can also view and manage spending limits through their Phantom browser extension:

-- Create race conditions that could cause your transaction to revert on chain
+• It would introduce race conditions that could cause transactions to revert on-chain.

-- Make the final wallet state unpredictable for policy enforcement
+• Make the final wallet state unpredictable, breaking policy enforcement.

-- Catch the Error: Handle spending limit errors gracefully in your application
+1. Catch the error: Handle the spending limit error in your logic.

-- Inform the User: Display a clear message explaining that the transaction exceeds their spending limit
+2. Inform the user: Display a clear message that the transaction exceeds their spending limit.

-- Provide Guidance: Direct users to their Phantom wallet settings where they can adjust their spending limits
+3. Provide guidance: Direct the user to Phantom settings where they can adjust the limit.

 try {